 Achalasia is a rare disorder, affecting about 2,000 people in the United States yearly.
 Because the condition is so rare, it's important to choose a medical center with experience diagnosing and treating this disorder and other problems affecting the esophagus.

 The Center for Advanced Digestive Care at NewYork-Presbyterian/Weill Cornell Medical Center offers comprehensive services, resources, and expertise for the diagnosis and treatment of achalasia.
-Our team includes some of the most experienced surgeons and gastroenterologists for managing this disorder.
+Our team includes some of the most experienced surgeons and gastroenterologists for managing this disorder, ranging from the Gastroesophageal Motility Disorders Laboratory for diagnosis and surgical intervention, to medical approaches, endoscopic techniques, and thoracic surgical procedures.

 A key feature of achalasia care at NewYork-Presbyterian/Weill Cornell is our team approach: surgeons use minimally invasive surgical techniques and gastroenterologists use endoscopic techniques to treat this condition.
 Minimally invasive and endoscopic surgery offer patients a faster and more comfortable recovery, with less pain than traditional open surgery.